Frequently asked questions

 What do I need to bring with me?

-You will need to bring all of your completed and signed paperwork sent to you prior to your appointment .
+You will need to complete all of the documents sent to you prior to your appointment via the patient portal on Simple Practice.
 This includes but is not limited to the Background Questionnaire, Registration Form, and Informed Consent(s).

 You may also be asked to bring yours or your child's insurance card, photo ID, and/or birth certificate.